You are cordially invited...

 I am humbled to have been selected by the University of Washington as a Walker-Ames Endowed Guest Scholar.
 Founded in 1936, the Walker-Ames program is one of the oldest and most prestigious programs of its kind at the University of Washington, and supports UW in hosting some of the world’s most distinguished scientists, writers, and thought leaders on their campus.
 What a privilege it is to have been invited to take part in this program!

-For this visit, I will be spending time on the verdant Husky campus, engaging the community in art projects, providing artist lectures, and participating in seminars, classes and informal discussions, and exhibiting with two other innovative women artists--Sara Zwede and Morehshin Allahyari.
+For this visit, I will be spending time on the verdant Husky campus, engaging the community in art projects, providing artist lectures, and participating in seminars, classes and informal discussions, and exhibiting as part of a triptych exhibition with two innovative women artists--Sara Zwede and Morehshin Allahyari.
 I’m looking forward to spending quality time working with, speaking to, and learning from UW faculty and students as we analyze ways in which art can help excavate, raise questions, and offer perspectives within our own personal, familial, and communal histories.